How to Corset Vintage Fashion

 vintage diagram of two women trying to wind up a corset to close on the opposite woman

-Exaggerated adaptation of lacing up corsets
+Exaggerated adaptation of corset tightening

 Hope you enjoyed my study on how to corset vintage fashion and why this small undergarment has made such an impact in today’s modern world.
 Any comments please leave them below.